AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/push-to-sales-connect.md

 1. Click **[!UICONTROL Go]**.
 1. Select all the leads/contacts you want to be pushed to tout.
 1. Select **[!UICONTROL Push to MSE]**.
 1. A new window will appear verifying the number of leads/contacts you'd like to push over.
-Select **[!UICONTROL Proceed to Group]**.[!DNLSales Connect] will not push over any contacts marked as [!UICONTROL Email Opt Out] in [!DNL Salesforce] or [!UICONTROL Unsubscribed] in [!DNL Sales Connect].
+Select **[!UICONTROL Proceed to Group]**.[!DNL Sales Connect] will not push over any contacts marked as [!UICONTROL Email Opt Out] in [!DNL Salesforce] or [!UICONTROL Unsubscribed] in [!DNL Sales Connect].

    >[!NOTE]
    >